webrecorder/browsertrix-old/README.md

 2. This should start a new remote browser (Chrome 73 by default) and open it in a new window.
 You can now interact with the browser and log in to any sites as needed.

-3. The command line should have the following message and a prompt to enter the profile name, eg. `social-media`
+3. The command line should have the following message and a prompt to enter the profile name, eg. `logged-in`

 ```
 A new browser window should have been opened